 London Signature Seminars

-The London programs currently offer three optional Signature Seminars for accepted students.
+London programs currently offer two optional Signature Seminars for accepted students.
 Students will apply for a seminar through their OrangeAbroad portal.
 Space is limited, and applications are accepted on a first-come, first-served basis.

 Sustainability on Trial: Environmental Justice in Northern Europe